6789

 Before we do so, however, let’s first see how much time is remaining before the big event.

-The reasons behind the Bitcoin Halving
+Reasons Behind the Bitcoin Halving

 By doing this, they enter an inflationary economic model where they incentivize spending now rather than later.
 This system is steered towards high leverage practices such as debts, loans, and credit.